dnjegovanovic/nerf/README.md

 </p>

 ## Positional Encoder <a name="PE"></a>
-Much like the transformer model introduced in 2017[11], the NeRF also benefits from a positional encoder as its input, albeit for a different reason.
+The NeRF model, similar to the transformer introduced in 2017, incorporates a positional encoder to benefit from higher-dimensional space representation.
-In short, it maps its continuous input to a higher-dimensional space using high-frequency functions to aid the model in learning high frequency variations in the data, which leads to sharper models.
-This approach circumvents the bias that neural networks have towards lower frequency functions, allowing NeRF to represent sharper details.
+This technique uses high-frequency functions to help the model learn intricate details in the data, overcoming the neural network's inherent preference for lower frequency functions.
+Consequently, NeRF can create more precise and detailed representations.

 <p align="center">
 Simple test of encoding-visualization